Temporally Non-Uniform Cellular Automata: Surjectivity, Reversibility and Cyclic Behavior: Surjectivity and Injectivity

+{\em Case II:} Let $x$ and $y$ be the orphans of minimum length among the other orphans of $G_f$ and $G_g$ respectively.
+Since $x$ and $y$ are finite, there exists an array of size $n_0$, which accommodates $x$ and $y$ optimally.
+Now, in a finite t-NUCA of $n\ge n_0$ cells, a configuration $c$ can be found which contains $x$ and $y$ both.
+Hence, the configuration $c$ cannot be reached neither by $G_f$ nor by $G_g$.
+Therefore, the $c$ is non-reachable in the t-NUCA.
+That is, the t-NUCA is non-surjective.
+Hence the proof. \end{proof}

+Let us consider two non-surjective CAs -- ECA 7 and ECA 40 under infinite lattice.
+Let us use the Amaroso-Patt algorithm \citep{Amoroso72} to find orphans of these two CAs.
+The orphans are 01001 and 0111, respectively.
+In the t-NUCA $(7,40)[\mathcal{R}]$, with any rule sequence $\mathcal{R}$, there exist non-reachable configurations, under infinite lattice, that contain both the orphans as subconfigurations.
+Hence, the t-NUCA is non-surjective.
+When the lattice is finite, with at least 9 cells, the t-NUCA contains non-reachable configurations that contain the orphans as subconfigurations.
+Therefore, the t-NUCA with $n\ge 9$ cells is non-surjective.
+However, a t-NUCA with $n<n_0$ cells may behave different.
+For example, the t-NUCA $(7,40)[(110)^+]$ with 4 cells is surjective.
+See Figure~\ref{fig:7X40} for verification.

-Theorem~\ref{th1}, however, does not state the sufficient condition for existence of {\em non-reachable} configuration in a {\em t-NUCA}.
-There exists {\em non-reachable configuration} even if CAs $f$ and $g$ do not have any {\em non-reachable} configurations in common (that is, $X_f\cap X_g=\emptyset$).
+However, Theorem~\ref{Theorem:Non-reachableCommon} does not state the sufficient condition for existence of non-reachable configuration in a t-NUCA.
+There exists non-reachable configuration even if $G_f$ and $G_g$ do not have any non-reachable configurations in common (that is, $X_f\cap X_g=\emptyset$).
 Following example illustrates the case.

-\begin{example} Let us consider a finite t-NUCA $(3,15)[A001651]$, where $3$ and $15$ are two ECA rules.
-The number of cells (lattice size) is assumed as $4$ and the boundary condition is periodic.
-The ECAs $3$ and $15$ do not have non-reachable configurations in common; that is $X_{3} \cap X_{15}=\emptyset$ (see Figure~\ref{fig:3X15}).
-However, the t-NUCA has non-reachable configurations, where the series of sequence is $1,2,4,5,7,8,\cdots$ (Figure~\ref{fig:3X15}(c)). \end{example}
+\begin{example} Let us consider a 4-cell t-NUCA $(3,15)[(110)^+]$, where 3 and 15 are two ECA rules (boundary condition is periodic).
+Figure~\ref{fig:3X15} shows the transition diagram of the t-NUCA with solid and dashed arrows indicating the transitions by rule 3 and rule 15 respectively.
+The configurations in the diagram, marked by gray boxes, are the intermediate configurations that are reached during evolution from initial configurations (marked by white boxes).
+Since the 4-cell ECA 15 is surjective, the ECAs do not have non-reachable configurations in common; that is, $X_{3} \cap X_{15}=\emptyset$.
+But, the t-NUCA has non-reachable configurations. \end{example}

-\begin{theoremm} A {\em t-NUCA} with any rule sequence has no non-reachable configuration sequence iff $G_f$ and $G_g$ both are bijective. \end{theoremm} \begin{proof} Let us consider $(G_t)_{t\geq 1}$ be the sequence of CAs used in a t-NUCA.
-Here, $G_t$ is either $G_f$ or $G_g$.
-If $G_f$ and $G_g$ both are bijective, then each $(G_t)_{t\geq 1}$ remains bijective.
-For a rule sequence of a t-NUCA, the compositions of $G_t$ and $G_{t+1}$ for all $t\geq 1$ are bijective.
-Hence, all the configurations are reachable.

-Let us now consider that the {\em t-NUCA} has no non-reachable configuration.
-By contradiction, let us assume that $G_f$ is not surjective and it has non-reachable configurations.
-That is, $G_f(\mathcal{C})\subseteq \mathcal{C}$.

-Now consider another t-NUCA with the same couple of CAs $f$ and $g$, consists of a trivial rule sequence where only rule $f$ is used in each step.
-Then, obviously, the {\em t-NUCA} has {\em non-reachable} configuration, i.e., not surjective.
-This contradicts our consideration that the {\em t-NUCA} has no {\em non-reachable} configuration.
-Hence $G_f$ is to be bijective.
-With the similar argument, $G_g$ is also to be bijective.
-Hence the proof.